Albert Staton

 Albert Hammond Staton (December 4, 1899 - January 15, 1980) was a college football and basketball player for the Georgia Tech Yellow Jackets of the Georgia Institute of Technology, and a Coca-Cola executive in Colombia.

-Early years
+Early life

 Albert Staton was born on December 4, 1899, in Attalla, Alabama, the son of John Curtis Staton and Bivien Hammond Staton.
 He attended Boys High School in Atlanta, Georgia.

 Georgia Tech

 Staton graduated with a mechanical engineering degree from Georgia Tech.
 He was a prominent end for the Georgia Tech football team.
 He was selected All-Southern every year he played, and picked for its All-Era Team.
 Albert played with his brother John.

 In 1921, Staton was captain of the basketball team.

 Staton was elected into the Georgia Tech Athletics Hall of Fame in 1963.

 Al Staton was the first chief executive officer of the Alumni Association and editor of its magazine.
 He could also sing, a baritone.